Barbara Pym: Early literary career

-Pym wrote her first novel, Some Tame Gazelle, in 1935, but it was rejected by numerous publishers including Jonathan Cape and Gollancz.
-She wrote another novel, Civil to Strangers in 1936 and several novellas in the following years, which were collectively published as Civil to Strangers after Pym's death.
-In 1940, Pym wrote the novel Crampton Hodnet, which would also be published after her death.
+Pym wrote her first novel, Some Tame Gazelle, in 1935, but it was rejected by numerous publishers, including Jonathan Cape and Gollancz.
+She wrote another novel, Civil to Strangers, in 1936, and several novellas in the following years, which were published as Civil to Strangers after Pym's death.
+In 1940, Pym wrote the novel Crampton Hodnet, which was also published after her death.

-After some years of submitting stories to women's magazines, Pym heavily revised Some Tame Gazelle which this time was accepted by Jonathan Cape for publication in 1950.
-The poet Philip Larkin regarded Some Tame Gazelle as Pym's Pride and Prejudice.
-The novel follows the lives of two middle-aged spinster sisters in an English village before the War, who are both given the possibility of love.
+After some years of submitting stories to women's magazines, Pym heavily revised Some Tame Gazelle, which this time was accepted by Jonathan Cape, and published in 1950.
+The poet Philip Larkin described Some Tame Gazelle as Pym's Pride and Prejudice.
+The novel follows the lives of two middle-aged spinster sisters in an English village before the War, who in the course of the narrative are both given offers of marriage but turn them down in favour of their settled life.
 That year, Pym also had a radio play – Something to Remember – accepted by the BBC.

-Pym's second novel, Excellent Women (1952) was well received, although her third, Jane and Prudence (1953) received more mixed reviews.
-Her fourth novel, Less than Angels (1955) had poorer sales than the previous three, but it attracted enough attention to be Pym's debut novel in the United States.
-A representative from Twentieth Century Fox came to England with an interest in securing the film rights, but this ultimately fell through.
+Pym's second novel, Excellent Women (1952), was well received, but her third, Jane and Prudence (1953), received more mixed reviews.
+Her fourth novel, Less than Angels (1955), had poorer sales than the previous three, but it attracted enough attention to be Pym's debut novel in the United States.
+A representative from Twentieth Century Fox came to England with an interest in securing the film rights, but this fell through.

-Pym's fifth novel, A Glass of Blessings (1958) was poorly reviewed, with Pym noting that – of her first six novels – it was the worst reviewed.
-However the inclusion of sympathetic homosexual characters, in an era when homosexuality was largely frowned upon, attracted some interest in contemporary reviews, including The Daily Telegraph.
-Pym's sixth novel was No Fond Return of Love (1961), in which two female academic research assistants fall in love with the same man.
-All of Pym's books up to this point had featured either the Anglican church community or anthropologists; No Fond Return of Love combines the two.
+Pym's fifth novel, A Glass of Blessings (1958), was poorly reviewed.
+Pym noted that – of her first six novels – it was the worst reviewed.
+However, the inclusion of sympathetic homosexual characters, in an era when homosexuality was largely frowned upon, and homosexual acts between men were illegal, attracted some interest in contemporary reviews, including The Daily Telegraph.
+Pym's sixth novel was No Fond Return of Love (1961), in which two women engaged in editorial work fall in love with the same man.
 The book continued the trend of Pym's novels receiving minimal critical attention.
-Nonetheless, it was positively reviewed in Tatler, with the reviewer commenting:
+Nonetheless, it was positively reviewed in Tatler, the reviewer commenting: